>

 Cars that require the addition of AdBlue do so because their SCR systems cannot function without it.
 Any diesel car made after 2015 is allowed to exhaust a certain level of Nox pollution.

-Many cars, therefore, will go either into a reduced power mode also known as a limp home mode or refuse to start together, if no AdBlue is present.
+Many cars, therefore, will go either into a reduced power mode, also known as a limp home mode or refuse to start together if no AdBlue is present.

 What happens if you put diesel in an AdBlue tank?

-Diesel Exhaust Fuels are specifically designed to be used in a separate system from regular diesel fuel.
+This is a costly mistake, as diesel Exhaust Fuels are specifically designed to be used in a separate system from regular diesel fuel.
 The AdBlue should not enter the engine under any circumstances.

 If you accidentally put AdBlue in your diesel tank, call your emergency roadside assistance as soon as possible, and don’t drive the car more than absolutely necessary.